-Shrove Tuesday, 'Fettisdagen' is not until mid-February but semlor are already on the menu in several spots in New York.
+Shrove Tuesday, 'Fettisdagen' is on February 9 but semlor are already on the menu in several spots in New York.

 You can make your own, of course, and we found some new versions of this most loved pastry.
 Here’s a recipe for apple and Calvados filled semlor from alltommat.se